michaelsevilla/malacology-popper/paper/paper.md

 Lua is a fast scripting language.
-It was designed to be an embedded language and the LuaJIT virtual machines boasts near-native performance [@grawinkel_pdsw12].
-Lua is frequently used in game engines to set policies but we use it here because most of the user-defined classes in Ceph are policies as well!
-We do not want to provide specific implementations, like pulling data from objects or transferring them over the network, but instead strive to say _what to do_ with the data once we have it.
-Separating policy from mechanism is a driving factor in using Lua.
+It was designed to be an embedded language and the LuaJIT virtual machines boasts near-native performance [@pall:luajit15][@grawinkel_pdsw12].
+Lua is frequently used in game engines to set policies but we use it here because most of the user-defined object classes in Ceph are policies as well (see \S\ref{table:objclasses}). <!--We do not want to provide specific implementations, like pulling data from objects or transferring them over the network, but instead strive to say _what to do_ with the data once we have it. -->Separating policy from mechanism is a driving factor in using Lua.

 <!-- Lua is small -->

 ![Clients add functionality by injecting Lua scripts with a new monitor (M) command.
-After the proposal is accepted by the cluster of monitors, the script is redundantly and consistently distributed to OSDs.
+After the "proposal" (using PAXOS terminology) is accepted by the cluster of monitors, the script is redundantly and consistently distributed to OSDs.
 \label{fig:programmability-framework} ](figures/programmability-framework.png)